Pogatello/SettlementManager/README.md

 - Paging (prev, next, page number)
 - Action buttons for Update and delete in the last column
   - Actions open a modal with an update form or delete confirmation
-- Top rigght corner of table - Create button
+- Top right corner of table - Create button
    - Opens a modal for creating a settlement
 - Bottom left corner of a table - total settlements in a database